Reader in World History

 Sandagomi Coperahewa (Professor at the University of Colombo, Sri Lanka) on 'The Politics of Language in Colonial Sri Lanka, c.1900-1948'; Dwayne Menezes on 'Hybridity, Agency and the Catholics of South Canara'; Jagjeet Lally (lecturer at University College London, UK) on 'Indo-Central Asian Trade, c.1600-1900'; Kate Stevens (postdoc at University of Otago, New Zealand) on 'Criminal Justice, race and gender in the colonial SouthwestPacific, 1880-1920'; and, Tom Simpson (research fellow, Gonville and Caius), 'Frontiers in North-west and North-east British India.'

-Six current PhD students are working on the following topics: liberated Africans and public spheres in the nineteenth-century South Atlantic in Brazil, Sierra Leone and South Africa; the recurrence of rebellion in early-nineteenth century Sri Lanka; early modern English perceptions, histories and law in India and Ireland; the 17thC Spanish Philippines in relation to labour, religion and resistance; the Anglo-Dutch imperial transition in the Cape Colony, Ceylon and Java; the history of mountain-science in the Himalayas and the creation of global verticality; and, gender and factories in the Ottoman empire and late-nineteenth century India.
-Second supervisor for a PhD on the American Protestant encounters in the Pacific (with Andrew Preston); and, non-resident supervisor for a PhD at the University of Colombo on, humanitarianism and riots in 20thC Sri Lanka.
-MPhil students are working on: the 19thC 'coloured elite' of Mauritius; refugees and citizenship of the Rohingya of Burma; and elite African slaves in the Ottoman empire and India.
+Six current PhD students are working on the following topics: liberated Africans and public spheres in the nineteenth-century South Atlantic in Brazil, Sierra Leone and South Africa; mixed communities and political protest in 19thC Mauritius; early modern English perceptions, histories and law in India and Ireland; the 17thC Spanish Philippines in relation to labour, religion and resistance; the Anglo-Dutch imperial transition in the Cape Colony, Ceylon and Java; the history of mountain-science in the Himalayas and the creation of global verticality; and, gender and factories in the Ottoman empire and late-nineteenth century India.
+Second supervisor for a PhD on the American Protestant encounters in the Pacific (with Andrew Preston).
+MPhil students are working on a range of topics from Khoja migration in the Indian ocean to French texts on colonial Sri Lanka.

 Other Professional Activities